Q What attracts voles to gardens?

 A The old remedies involving poisons like lead are no longer allowed and, in any case, are very risky for the gardener to use.
 There are no safe, effective modern substitutes.

-Q Can these animals be discouraged?
+Q Can voles be discouraged?

 A Mowing long grass and cutting back vegetation will deny them cover and reduce the damage caused by voles.
 Avoid using cut grass and straw as a mulch, as this provides an ideal habitat for voles.